 What to expect

-The Addictions & Community Health program combines theorical knowledge with real-life examples to provide you with a comprehensive understanding of addiction and recovery from addiction.
-Industry-experienced instructors guide and support you as you prepare for a career focused on helping others.
+The Addictions & Community Health program combines theoretical knowledge with real-life examples to provide you with a comprehensive understanding of addiction and recovery from addiction.
+Industry-experienced instructors guide and support you as you prepare for a health worker career focused on helping others.
 Your courses include:

 - Addictions Fundamentals